Baker Hughes says in preliminary merger talks with rival Halliburton

 Halliburton declined to comment on the talks, which were first reported by Dow Jones and in The Wall Street Journal.

-A potential merger would create a drilling, logistics and well services giant worth $67 billion, initially with 140,000 employees.
+A potential merger would create a drilling, logistics and well services giant worth $67 billion (42.72 billion pounds), initially with 140,000 employees.

-But the merged entity would be only half the size of industry leader Schlumberger, which has a market capitalization of $125 billion.
+But the merged entity would be only half the size of industry leader Schlumberger (SLB.N), which has a market capitalisation of $125 billion.

 "The question with mergers like this is are there divestitures of submarkets that can solve the problem," Bloom said.
 "It's clearly not a slam dunk to approval but it's not automatic that you can't get it through.
 You have to drill down to see what the markets are like."